An internment camp for 10 million Uyghurs Meduza visits China’s dystopian police state

 That status soon became quite useful for China, which publicly joined the international War on Terror in 2014.

-All these years, information has emerged from Kashgar quite sparingly — after the violence in Ürümqi, the Internet was shut off for full a year throughout Xinjiang; Chinese authorities kept news about the terrorist attack in Aksu from spreading even inside of China.
+All these years, information has emerged from Kashgar quite sparingly — after the violence in Ürümqi, the Internet was shut off for a full year throughout Xinjiang; Chinese authorities kept news about the terrorist attack in Aksu from spreading even inside China.
 As before, tourists barely ever visited Xinjiang but for a few adventurers hoping to enter Tibet, which is closed to foreigners, and athletes who biked through the desert or crossed Xinjiang’s dangerous rivers.
 In an attempt to gain some kind of idea of what was going on, I corresponded with many of these visitors.

 In 2003, one of the athletes told me about a Kyrgyz man he had met in Ghulja who swore that he had witnessed a mass shooting in Kashgar.
 He had described in detail how military trucks carried the bodies away, “blood dripping out of them onto the road.”
 He even took the athlete to the place where it all happened.
 Several years later, a different group of tourists heard the same story from a resident of Kashgar.
 Later on, in one of the local villages, they met a group of Uyghur police officers, and one year after that, they heard upon their return to Kashgar that their acquaintances had all been stabbed to death by jihadists who were then shot by the authorities.